Adjusting Inventory: Identify & Prevent

-Adjusting Inventory: Identify & Prevent explores the common reasons inventory adjustments are required and offers solutions on how small and mid-sized multi-channel retailers can reduce their frequency.
+Adjusting Inventory: Identify & Prevent explores causes of inventory adjustments and offers solutions on how multi-channel retailers can reduce their frequency.

 The profitability of product-selling businesses relies heavily on accurate inventory tracking and real-time operational visibility.
 When the need for adjusting inventory becomes a frequent occurrence, warehouses and inventory are not being managed properly.
 Businesses relying on manual or disjointed systems to manage inventory are often plagued with inaccuracies and errors, causing an abundance of financial discrepancies.
 Inventory adjustments can be costly for a business, obscuring true costs of goods, profit margins, and bottom lines.
 While not all inventory adjustments can be prevented, the frequency can be curbed with the right tools.